Online Learning: A Modern Introduction Using Convex Optimization: What is Online Learning?

+Putting everything together gives the stated bound. \end{proof} Let's write in words the steps of the proof: Lemma~\ref{lemma:be_leader} allows us to upper bound the regret against the single best guess with the regret against the competitor sequence $x^\star_1, \dots, x^\star_T$.
+In turn, given that we produce in each round the prediction $x^\star_{t-1}$ and $|x^\star_t-x^\star_{t-1}|$ goes to zero like $1/t$, the total regret is sublinear in time.

-There are few things to stress on this strategy.
-The strategy does not have parameters to tune (e.g. learning rates, regularizers).
-Note that the presence of parameters does not make sense in online learning: We have only one stream of data and we cannot run our algorithm over it multiple times to select the best parameter!
-Also, it does not need to maintain a complete record of the past, but only a ``summary'' of it, through the running average.
+There are a few things to stress about this strategy.
+The strategy does not have parameters to tune (e.g., learning rates, regularizers).
+Note that tuning parameters on validation data, as we typically do in machine learning, does not make sense in online learning: we have only one stream of data, and we cannot run our algorithm over it multiple times to select the best parameter!
+Also, this strategy does not need to maintain a complete record of the past, but only a ``summary'' of it, through the running average.
 This gives a computationally efficient algorithm.
 When we design online learning algorithms, we will strive to achieve all these characteristics.
-Last thing that I want to stress is that the algorithm does not use gradients: Gradients are useful and we will use them a lot, but they do not constitute the entire world of online learning.
+The final point to stress is that the algorithm does not use gradients: gradients are useful, and we will use them a lot, but they do not constitute the entire world of online learning.

-Before going on I want to remind you that, as seen above, this is different from the classic setting in statistical machine learning.
-So, for example, ``overfitting'' has absolutely no meaning here.
-Same for ``generalization gap'' and similar ideas linked to a training/testing scenario.
+Before going on, I want to remind the reader that, as seen above, this is different from the classic setting in statistical machine learning.
+So, for example, ``overfitting'' has no meaning here.
+The same holds for ``generalization gap'' and similar ideas linked to a training/testing scenario.

-In the next chapters, we will introduce several algorithms for online optimization and one of them will be a strict generalization of the strategy we used in the example above.
+In the next chapters, we will introduce several algorithms for online learning, and one of them will be a strict generalization of the strategy we used in the example above.